How to rest your brain (and why you need a holiday!)

 2. Practice mindfulness

 A common misconception is that mindfulness is about stopping thoughts (which we know is impossible!).
 Instead, it’s simply about being present.
-Practising mindfulness can reduce stress levels and allow your mind to unwind.
+Practising mindfulness can allow your mind to unwind.

 3. Learn a new skill